 Keller-killiani Test for Glycosides: For this screening, 1 ml of extract, 1 ml of glacial acetic acid and few drops of 2% FeCl3 were added and then 1 ml of conc.
 H2SO4 is also added in the mixture.
-Appearance of Brown ring shows presence of glycosides 20.
+The appearance of Brown ring shows the presence of glycosides 20.

-CuSO4 Test for Fat and Fixed Oils: 5 drops of extract solution (0.25 g extract dissolved in 25 mL mother solvent) mixed with 1 ml of 1% CuSO4 and then few drops of 10% NaOH was added.
-Appearance of clean blue solution shows presence of fat and fixed oils.
+CuSO4 Test for Fat and Fixed Oils: 5 drops of extract solution (0.25 g extract dissolved in 25 ml mother solvent) mixed with 1 ml of 1% CuSO4 and then few drops of 10% NaOH was added.
+The appearance of clean blue solution shows the presence of fat and fixed oils.

-TABLE 1: PHTOCHEMICAL SCREENING OF METHA-NOLIC EXTRACT OF FICUS HISPIDA LEAVES
+TABLE 1: PHYTOCHEMICAL SCREENING OF METHANOLIC EXTRACT OF FICUS HISPIDA LEAVES

 |Fat and Fixed oils||CuSO4 test||+|

-‘+’ mean presence of specific phytoconstituents and ‘-’ mean absence of specific phytoconstituents
+‘+’ mean the presence of specific phytoconstituents and ‘-’ means the absence of specific phytoconstituents

-Castor Oil Induced Antidiarrhoeal Test: In the castor oil induced diarrheal mice, loperamide HCl (3 mg/kg) and methanolic extract of Ficus hispida leaves at the doses of 200 mg/kg and 400 mg/kg significantly (p<0.05, vs. control) reduced the total number diarrheal feces.
-Here, the decrease of the total number of diarrheal feces is dose dependent in manner.
-Highest and significant (p<0.05, versus control) percentage of inhibition of diarrhea (61.11%) was revealed by MFHL 400 mg/kg.
-Castor oil induced antidiarrhoeal results are showed in Table 2.
+Castor Oil Induced Anti-diarrhoeal Test: In the castor oil induced diarrheal mice, loperamide HCl (3 mg/kg) and methanolic extract of Ficus hispida leaves at the doses of 200 mg/kg and 400 mg/kg significantly (p<0.05, vs. control) reduced the total number diarrheal feces.
+Here, the decrease in the total number of diarrheal feces is dose dependent in manner.
+Highest and significant (p<0.05, vs. control) a percentage of inhibition of diarrhea (61.11%) was revealed by MFHL 400 mg/kg.
+Castor oil induced anti-diarrhoeal results are shown in Table 2.

 TABLE 2: EFFECT OF METHANOLIC EXTRACT OF FICUS HISPIDA LEAVES IN CASTOR-OIL INDUCED DIARRHEAL TEST